CMU-18740/gem5-tutorial/part2/part2_1_helloobject.md

 Python class describes the parameters of your SimObject that can be controlled from the Python configuration files.
 For our simple SimObject, we are just going to start out with no parameters.
-Thus, we simply need to declare a new class for our SimObject and set it's name and the C++ header that will define the C++ class for the SimObject.
+Thus, we simply need to declare a new class for our SimObject and set its name and the C++ header that will define the C++ class for the SimObject.

-We can create a file, `HelloObject.py`, in `src/learning_gem5/part2`.
+Once again, we will navigate to the *work* directory.
-If you have cloned the gem5 repository you'll have the files mentioned in this tutorial completed under `src/learning_gem5/part2` and `configs/learning_gem5/part2`.
-You can delete these or move them elsewhere to follow this tutorial.
+We can create a file, `HelloObject.py`, in `work/src`.

 ```python
 from m5.params import *